NixOS/nixos-search/README.md

 ## Deploying

-- On each commit to `main` branch a GitHub Action is trigger.
+- On each commit to `main` branch a GitHub Action is triggered.
 - GitHub Action then builds production version of the web application using `yarn prod` command.
 - The built web application (in `./dist`) is then deployed to Netlify.